You are currently viewing 9 Incredible Things to Do in Glacier National Park MontanaPin

 Where is Glacier National Park?

 Glacier National Park is in the northwest corner of Montana and borders Waterton Lakes National Park in Canada.
-The two parks together is a UNESCO world heritage site called Waterton-Glacier International Peace Park.
+The two parks combined are a UNESCO World Heritage site called Waterton-Glacier International Peace Park.

 How to Get to Glacier National Park

-Many people including ourselves make a road trip out of it.
+Many people make a road trip out of it.
 These are the closest major cities to the park.

-• Kalispell, MT (34 mi, map) – Glacier Park International Airport is the closest park.
+• Kalispell, MT (34 mi, map) – Glacier Park International Airport is the closest.

 • Missoula, MT (138 mi, map)